rhtconsulting/rhc-ose/README.md

 # ose-utils | OpenShift Enterprise 3

-Miscellaneous utilities for use with OpenShift Enterprise
+Miscellaneous utilities for use with OpenShift Enterprise 3 (currently in beta)

-Note that these utilities must be run from a shell command line on a broker, and use the OpenShift Ruby on Rails infrastructure.
+Note that these utilities must be run from a shell command line on a master.

-All of the warnings about over-using broker utilities also apply to these utilities so include lots of "sleeps" if scripting.

-All of the ruby scripts support a --help option that produces slightly useful output.
+All of the scripts support a --help or -h option that produces slightly useful output.

 Note that these scripts all use unpublished internal API's that may be changed with no warning.